Home » Recipes » Desserts » Gluten-Free Cakes » Gluten-Free Dairy-Free Chocolate Pumpkin Cake

 • Add in eggs one at a time and beat until fully incorporated.

-• Add the flour mixture and buttermilk mixture to the sugar mixture, alternating, and beginning and ending with the flour mixture.
+• Add the flour mixture and coconut milk mixture to the sugar mixture, alternating, and beginning and ending with the flour mixture.
 Continue beating on medium until incorporated.

 Make Frosting